Sewing Cabinet Side Table

 Paint Sewing Cabinet with Paint Sprayer

-After mixing red oops paint with plaster of paris, I poured the DIY chalky paint primer in my Super Finish Max paint sprayer.
+After mixing red oops paint with plaster of Paris, I poured the DIY chalky paint primer into my Super Finish Max paint sprayer.

 Note: I did sand the finish lightly because of the rough finish on the base of the sewing cabinet.

-This is after a couple of light coats of the chalky paint.
+This is after a couple of light coats of chalky paint.

-Because the lid will no longer be operational, there was no need to take the paint all the way to the edge.
+Because the lid will no longer be operational, there was no need to take the paint to the edge.
 Why?
 Because I will be painting the top of the lid a different color.

-After the paint is dry, I do a quick dry fit to see how everything is looking.
+After the paint is dry, I do a quick dry fit to see how everything looks.

-Smoked Glaze Over Red Paint on Side Table
+Smoked Glaze Over Red Paint on the Side Table

-To tone down the red paint on the side table, I reach for my favorite smoked glaze as a topcoat.
-The glaze really tones down the bright red color on the side table.
+To tone down the red paint on the side table, I reach for my favorite smoked glaze as a topcoat—the glaze tones down the bright red color on the side table.

 This black paint will be perfect for the lid!

-I’ve used this sprayer for so many years, I’ve gotten really fast at cleaning it.
-Practice really does make perfect!
+I’ve used this sprayer for so many years I’ve gotten fast at cleaning it.
+Practice does make perfect!

 Secure the lid to the base of the sewing cabinet using pocket hole screws.